webworker01/walletworker/README.md

-# WalletWorker 0.0.2a for Komodo
+# WalletWorker 0.1.0 for Komodo

 By [webworker01](https://webworker.sh/notary)

-Please vote for me in the notary node elections by sending VOTE2018 to **RPyD36pL25mRh4uNR2AaEHfoUjVHYDUbVe**

 ## What is this?